valeriansaliou/plotters-conrod/README.md

 # plotters-conrod

 This is an implementation of a Conrod backend for Plotters.
-This is more efficient than using the default Bitmap backend when plotting in Conrod.
+This is more efficient than using the default Bitmap backend when plotting in Conrod, as it has been observed that Conrod was quite inefficient at re-rendering images at high FPS (eg. for real-time plotting).

 * [Documentation](https://docs.rs/crate/plotters-conrod)
 * [Crate](https://crates.io/crates/plotters-conrod)